Conversations in the Community

 Peace Learning Center

 Peace Learning Center (PLC) facilitates community learning that acts as a catalyst for peace, equity, and justice.
+PLC aims to reduce violence and increase kindness.

 Pass the Torch for Women

 The Pass The Torch for Women Foundation has created a nationwide community whose sole purpose is to support women on their professional journey.
-Wherever they are in their careers, there is a place for all women to learn, grow and share.

 Our workforce is an essential piece of our mission.
 We understand the importance of building a diverse workforce that represents and serves the local community as well as airport travelers from across the globe.
 Our focus on inclusion begins with recruitment and continues throughout the organization.
 We cultivate our diverse, equitable workforce by providing educational and growth opportunities for individuals.
 We are committed to recruiting, developing, and retaining talent.